uwmisl/purpledrop-manual/using/Installing-software.md

 In order to enable connection to the raspberry PI from anywhere, regardless of your networking configuration, you may wish to install a VPN service such as [tailscale](https://tailscale.com/) or [zerotier](https://www.zerotier.com/).

 Unfortunately, there are a number of options and exactly what you need will depend on your network setup and use-case, so these instructions won't go into detail.
+Instead, please see the raspberry PI documentation, and the many tutorials that can be found online for setting up a raspberry PI.
 At the end of the day, you should be able to login to the pi via SSH.

 ## Software setup